LEGO NASA Apollo Lunar Roving Vehicle - LRV (42182)

 What the build is actually like, and the pieces worth knowing about.

-The build comes in four main modules, and it paces itself nicely.
+The build comes in four main modules and it paces itself nicely.
 You start with the four-wheel chassis that carries the seats and the control and display console, then move to the front section with its high-gain dish antenna and TV camera, then the Lunar Communications Relay Unit with a low-gain antenna and 16mm camera, and finally the rear tray packed with tools and lunar experiments.
 LEGO does a smart thing here: nearly every bag ends by introducing a new feature, so the rover visibly grows and you're never just grinding through repetitive framework.
 It's a mid-length Technic build that rewards patience more than it tests it.

 Fun facts